punk4156/deepfried.horse/_posts/2023-3-13-rage-quit.md

 Given the above context, implementing rage quit seems like an obvious choice, but the most compelling argument against it, is that the ability for Nouners to withdraw the treasury could increase the probability that Nouns are securities.

-The legal arguments are complex and best left to lawyers, but if we assume that there is any increased probability of regulatory risk, we are forced to contend with a terrible set of incentives that emerge upon deployment of a non-compliant rage quit implementation: the quitters get the treasury ETH and the stayers get the regulatory risk.
+The legal arguments are complex and best left to lawyers, but if we assume that there is any increased probability of regulatory risk, we are forced to contend with a terrible set of incentives that emerge upon deployment of a non-compliant rage quit implementation: the minority that's solely focused on capitalising on book value gets the treasury ETH and the parties that wish to continue building Nouns are saddled with the regulatory risk.
 This is arguably a worse outcome than the standoff described above.

 ## Moving Forward